sugyan/atrium/atrium-cli/README.md

-  get-followers        Get followers of an actor (default: current session) get-author-feed      Get a feed of an author (default: current session) get-post-thread      Get a post thread get-blocks           Get a list of blocking actors list-app-passwords   List app passwords revoke-app-password  Revoke an app password help                 Print this message or the help of the given subcommand(s)
+  get-followers        Get followers of an actor (default: current session) get-author-feed      Get a feed of an author (default: current session) get-post-thread      Get a post thread get-likes            Get likes of a record get-blocks           Get a list of blocking actors list-notifications   List notifications list-app-passwords   List app passwords revoke-app-password  Revoke an app password help                 Print this message or the help of the given subcommand(s)